nairaaltunkeser/TSP-MSP-model/pupil_analysis_scripts/README.md

 - `pupil_within_session_hitrate.py` — tests whether hit rate changes across a session similarly for normal and deviant trials.

 The scripts expect the relevant `.h5` data files to be in the same folder and save figures/statistics into their own output directories.

+main files use control, opto (standard optogenetically manipulated), opto_late (data collected after virus exp date), control with different deviant

+figures used in the end were with only control and opto groups